Updated: July 30th 2018

 Here are a few screenshots to make your own mind up:

 Platform Support & Integrations

 As you would expect, both platforms have native support for Docker and Kubernetes.
 However, one surprise is that Spinnaker does not yet support AWS Lambda serverless.
-Harness released Lambda support back in November 2017; check out the blog here.
+Harness released Lambda continuous delivery support back in November 2017.
 One of our customers requested Lambda support during our early adopter program, and three weeks later it was shipped.
 Not bad for a vendor 🙂

 Continuous Delivery Concepts & Capabilities